Human rights in the Islamic Republic of Iran: Significant activists

+Alireza Shir Mohammad Ali was arrested after anti-government protests in 2018.
+He was subsequently sentenced to eight years in prison on charges of "blasphemy, insulting the former and current leader, and propaganda against the regime".

 Organizations

 Iran has an Islamic Human Rights Commission, but it is "housed in a government building and headed by the chief of the judiciary," and is not considered to be particularly concerned with human rights abuses, according to Nobel peace prize laureate and founder of Defenders of Human Rights Center Shirin Ebadi.

 Other human rights organisations based in Iran include: